- Home

 Running for Office

-To qualify for the position of mayor or council member, one must meet the following requirements:
+To qualify for the position of Mayor or Councilmember you must meet the following requirements:

-- Must reside inside the City of Lilburn's city limits for at least one year as of the first Tuesday of November of the year for which you are qualifying.
-Must provide proof.
+- Must be a one (1) year City of Lilburn resident as of the first Tuesday in November of the year for which you are qualifying.

-- Must state which post you are qualifying
+- Must state which seat/person for which you are qualifying.

 The Candidate Qualifying Packet includes the following documents: